browserengineering/book/book/animations.md

                 self.set_needs_draw()
 ```

+Now, let's think about the draw step.
+Normally, we create the draw
+display list from the composited layers.
+But that won't quite work
+now, because the composited layers come from the _old_ display list.
+If we just try rerunning `paint_draw_list`, we'll get the old draw
-Now we need to update `draw_list` to take into account the latest value, which
+display list!
+We need to update `draw_list` to take into account the
-should be looked up in `composited_updates`.
-Define a method `clone_latest`
+new display list based on the `composited_updates`.

+To do so, define a method `clone_latest` that clones an updated visual
-that clones the update visual effect from `composited_updates` if there is one,
-and otherwise clones the original.
+effect from `composited_updates` if there is one, and otherwise clones
+the original:

 ``` {.python}
 class Browser: